Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Model Description

 by computing their mean.
-Like CD, we use $\mathcal{L}_{b1}$ loss to take advantage of examples from NEI class for which we have no annotation~$\mathbb{A}_p$ (and thus~$\mathcal{L}_{b0}$ is virtually set to~$0$).
-Unlike CD, the annotations~$\mathbb{A}_p$ in~$\mathcal{L}_{b0}$ contain only sentences where~$\boldsymbol{y}\in\{S, R\}$\footnote{We observed that maximizing NEI class for irrelevant sentences leads to inferior accuracy.
-This makes sense, since it creates ``tug-of-war`` dynamics between~$\mathcal{L}_{b0}$ and~$\mathcal{L}_{b1}$.
-The former loss tries to allocate mass of joint space in NEI class, since most documents are irrelevant, whereas the latter loss tries to allocate the mass in the dimension of labelled veracity class.}.
+Like CD, we use $\mathcal{L}_{b1}$ objective to take advantage of examples from NEI class for which we have no annotation in $\mathbb{A}_p$ (and thus~$\mathcal{L}_{b0}$ is virtually set to~$0$).
+Unlike CD, the annotations~$\mathbb{A}_p$ in~$\mathcal{L}_{b0}$ contain only relevant labels where~${y^*}\in\{S, R\}$\footnote{Maximizing NEI class for irrelevant sentences leads to inferior accuracy.
+This makes sense, since it creates ``tug-of-war'' dynamics between~$\mathcal{L}_{b0}$ and~$\mathcal{L}_{b1}$.
+The former objective tries to allocate mass of joint space in NEI class, since most documents are irrelevant, whereas the latter objective tries to allocate the mass in the dimension of labeled veracity class.}.